Is what you know about grains true? Check out the major health benefits of grains

 What is your favorite strategy for including whole grains?

-Did you know MyNetDiary has 200+ dietitian-selected Premium recipes available to you?
+Did you know MyNetDiary has hundreds of dietitian-curated Premium recipes available to you?
 As a Premium member, you get them already loaded into your account, ready for tracking!

 Still new to MyNetDiary?
 Learn more today by downloading the app for FREE.Nutrients->"Carbs: Fiber, Starch, & Sugar" Other Health Issues->Gastrointestinal (Gut)